 The main scope of this group is to address fundamental questions of corrosion science by isolating the crucial problems behind them and designing model experiments for their systematic investigation.
 A technique of central importance for many research projects within the group is the Scanning Kelvin Probe technique.
 Based on a world leading expertise in this technique also novel application fields are explored, such as the use of SKP for measuring hydrogen in steels and other alloys.
 The research in this group comprises very applied as well as very fundamental projects.

 The electrocatalysis group was founded as part of the Department of Interface Chemistry and Surface Engineering in 2010.
 In general our research interests are electrochemical reactions at the solid-liquid interface, both without utilization of the released energy (corrosion) and with electrical energy conversion (batteries, fuel cells).
 The main focus of the group is placed on the concerted investigation of the activity, stability and selectivity of electrode materials for such heterogeneous reactions. [more]

-Our research focuses on the broad areas of adhesion, friction as well as interfacial forces and their utilization for making better energy-saving, energy efficient, cheaper, long lasting smart materials for application in structural and functional materials.
+Our research focuses on the broad areas of adhesion and friction as well as the interfacial forces and their utilization for designing better energy-saving, energy-efficient and long-lasting smart materials for applications in structural and functional materials.
 In particular we are also interested in dynamic interaction forces and soft matter physics in confined spaces.[more]

 Coupling optical spectroscopy and electrochemical methods, we want to address questions about structure, kinetics, and dynamics at organic/inorganic and liquid/solid interfaces.
 Further interest is on targeted chemical modification of interfaces.
 The main current interest is on understanding and decelerating corrosion processes. [more]